SpottedOwlet/School_District_Analysis/README.md

   4. How replacing ninth grader scores affectes the following 4 analyses:

 - Math and reading scores by grade
-<p>Thomas High School 9th grade scores were replaced by NaN.
+<p>The scores for each grade are filtered individually using conditionals, to get into individual series.
+They are then converted to a dataframe passing them through a dictionary.
+Due to dishonest scores, Thomas High School 9th grade scores are replaced by NaN.
 It can be observed in the image below.
+Rest of the school records and scores are unaffected.
              <p align=center>
             <kbd><img width="303" alt="Screen Shot 2021-11-18 at 3 52 04 PM" src="https://user-images.githubusercontent.com/90424752/142515058-ebfd355c-2ca5-4dc3-bdd7-52237ae88acd.png"></kbd>
             <kbd><img width="303" alt="Screen Shot 2021-11-18 at 3 52 45 PM" src="https://user-images.githubusercontent.com/90424752/142515069-c263c6ce-b2a9-47ce-a0e9-859afc96c408.png"> </kbd></p>